-Overall, 46% of all eligible mothers signed up to the scheme and more than 40% claimed at least one voucher, paid for by research councils, medical charities and Public Health England.
+Overall, 46% of all eligible mothers signed up to the scheme.
+Then more than 40% claimed at least one voucher, paid for by research councils, medical charities and Public Health England.

-Breastfeeding rates in the UK are some of the lowest in the world with a national average of around 34% at 6 months, and a unbelievably low 0.5% at 12 months.
+Breastfeeding rates in the UK are some of the lowest in the world with a national average of around 34% at 6 months.
+Moving past that, we have an unbelievably low 0.5% at 12 months.
 Compare that to a similar country, such as the US, and they show figures of around 27% at 12 months.

-On paper, the first answer to this really has to be a yes, as clearly the study shows an increase in breastfeeding rates, if even it does come via what some may regard as a bribe.
-But if it increases the UKs rates, and ultimately makes mother feel supported, then of course it’s a great thing.
+On paper, the first answer to this really has to be a resounding yes.
+Clearly the study shows an increase in breastfeeding rates, even if it does come via what some may regard as a bribe.
+But if it increases the UKs rates, and ultimately makes a mother feel supported, then of course it’s a great thing.
 But is money the main reason that women stop breastfeeding in the first place?
 To that, I’d argue that it isn’t.